campa-consortium/generator_standard/README.md

     - `optimas`: [here](https://github.com/optimas-org/optimas/blob/main/optimas/generators/base.py#L27) is the base class for all generators.
 It implements the methods `suggest` (i.e. make recommendations) and `ingest` (i.e. receive data).

 - **Variables, Objectives, Constraints (VOCs):**

-  A VOCS is an object that specifies the name and types of the following components of the optimization problem that will be used by the generator:
+  A VOCS is an object that specifies the name and types of components of the optimization problem that will be used by the generator.
+Each generator will validate that it can handle the specified set of variables, objectives, constraints, etc.

+# Standardization

+## VOCs
+VOCs objects specify the following fields:
   - `variables`: defines the names and types of input parameters that will be passed to an objective function need to be chosen in order to solve the optimization problem
   - `objectives`: defines the names and types of function outputs that will be optimized or characterized
   - `constraints`: defines the names and types of function outputs that will used as constraints that need to be satisfied for a valid solution to the optimization problem.
   - `constants`: defines the names and values of constant values that will be passed alongside `variables` to the objective function
   - `observables`: defines the names of values that will be tracked by the generator alongside the `objectives` and `constraints`

-# Standardization
+## Generators

 Each type of generator (e.g., Nelder-Nead, different flavors of GA, BO, etc.) will be a Python class that defines the following methods: